Course

 • Newborns born with LGA have more overall body fat, creating more use of glycogen stores to support their large body mass.

-• Since newborns are dependent on the placenta and maternal body functions to provide glucose during pregnancy, if the maternal supplier has a reoccurring elevated blood sugar, this remains elevated in the newborn after delivery.
-It will take several days or longer for newborns to stabilize and return to a normal insulin level on their own.
+Since newborns depend on the placenta and maternal body functions to provide glucose during pregnancy, if the maternal supplier has a reoccurring elevated blood sugar, this remains elevated after delivery.
+It will take several days or longer for newborns to stabilize and return to normal expected average insulin level on their own.

 • Shock